 The Student Employment Center (SEC) assists University of San Diego students seeking part-time employment on or off campus.
 Over 500 students are employed on campus under the Federal Work-Study/College Work Opportunity Program.
 Other students are employed on campus as Casual Workers by the departments in which they work.
 There are also USD students who choose to work off campus in positions posted by local employers through the USD Job Location and Development Program in the Student Employment Center.

-New Requirement for First-Time USD Student Employees for 2012/13
+Background Check Requirement for First-Time USD Student Employees

 Effective July 1, 2012, background checks are required for all new employees of the University of San Diego, including student employees.
 All first-time student employees of the University of San Diego must complete a background check before the offer of employment is finalized.
 For details, please click here